-4 Recordkeeping and Reporting Requirements
+4 Recordkeeping and Reporting

-LNG Operators are required to record and disclose information related to methane emissions Monitoring Technology Deployment plans and implementation under the Standard.
+LNG Operators are required to record information related to Monitoring Technology Deployment plans and implementation under the Standard.
 Deployment plans and supporting implementation information must be disclosed to the Auditor during the Annual Audit.
-Proof of implementation of the deployment of each monitoring technology solution must be disclosed to the registry during the Certification Period and to the Auditor during the subsequent years' Annual Audit.
 Table 3 outlines the minimum recordkeeping requirements for Monitoring Technology Deployment.
-LNG Operators can choose to aggregate the recordkeeping elements to minimize administrative overhead.
 LNG Operators must have adequate Company Practices in place which underpin accurate recordkeeping and reporting structures.